ONLYOFFICE/Kubernetes-DocSpace/README.md

 - `PERSISTENT_SIZE` is the total size of all Persistent Storages for the nfs Persistent Storage Class.
 Must be at least the sum of the values of the `persistence` parameters if `persistence.storageClass=nfs`.
 You can express the size as a plain integer with one of these suffixes: `T`, `G`, `M`, `Ti`, `Gi`, `Mi`.
 For example: `19Gi`.

 See more details about installing NFS Server Provisioner via Helm [here](https://github.com/kubernetes-sigs/nfs-ganesha-server-and-external-provisioner/tree/master/charts/nfs-server-provisioner).

+*The PersistentVolume type to be used for PVC placement must support Access Mode [ReadWriteMany](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).*

+*Also, PersistentVolume must have as the owner the user from whom the DocSpace will be started.
+By default it is `onlyoffice` (104:107).*

 ### 3. Install MySQL